 This post explores how you can become your own best friends and gives you some practical suggestions for doing this.
 It is the third post in a series.
 In my last two posts, I discussed how to cultivate self-love by thinking of yourself as a child you love and by speaking to yourself as you would a child… Continue reading Becoming Your Own Best Friend

 This is a post about using loving affirmations to connect with our True Self or Higher Self.
 And this post is a part of a series on cultivating self-love.
 In my last post, I discussed the first way we can cultivate self-love, which is to think of ourselves as a little child.
 Just like children… Continue reading Loving Affirmations and Self-Love

 It is possible to adopt a loving view of ourselves.
 And it is one of the wisest things we can do.
 The process begins with some self-reflection.
 For example, consider these questions: How well do you like yourself?
 Which of the following statements best represents your relationship with yourself?
 I absolutely love myself.
 I’m okay,… Continue reading Adopting a Loving View of Ourselves

 We worry a lot about what people think of us.
 We worry what they think about our fashion choices, our looks, the things we say, our level of success, and our particular interests or hobbies.
 Even the philosopher Heidegger speaks of The They—the amorphous, ambiguous atmosphere of other people’s judgments.
 We end up living in… Continue reading Five Reasons You Don’t Have to Worry About What People Think

 Last night I was channeling Shel Silverstein, and I wrote a poem about you and your magic.
 Remembering our magic is important because we often feel like we are purposeless or insignificant.
 But the opposite is true.
-All of us are worthy, capable, and called to adventure.
-We are worthy we because we possess seeds… Continue reading A Poem About You and Your Magic
+All of us are worthy, capable, connected, and called to adventure.
+We are worthy we because we possess… Continue reading Your Magic